luihabl/gauge/README.md

 # gauge
-⚖️ Measure the amount of each language in your GitHub profile
+⚖️ Measure the languages weight in your GitHub profile